Flux-Activated Resonant Control of a Bosonic Quantum Memory

 In this work, we use flux-activated resonant Jaynes-Cummings (JC) interactions to access number-selective cavity transitions and implement arbitrary yet analytically simple control of a bosonic memory mode.
-These dynamics are enabled by a dynamically adjusted transmon-cavity detuning, which can shift the coupled system between a highly nonlinear resonant regime with well-resolved JC transitions and the dispersive regime with suppressed cavity photon loss.
+These dynamics are enabled by adjusting the transmon-cavity detuning on demand via a broadband on-chip flux line.
+This allows us to rapidly switch the coupled system between a highly nonlinear resonant dynamics with well-resolved JC transitions and the dispersive regime with suppressed cavity photon loss.
 We protect the coherence of the bosonic memory against flux line leakage by incorporating on-chip low-pass filtering over the frequency band occupied by the cavity and the transmon.
-As a result, the lifetime of the bosonic mode reaches $T_1 =590\pm40\,\mu\textnormal{s}$ ($Q = (2.6\pm0.2) \times10^7$) when the transmon is tuned to be dispersively coupled -- more than a two-fold improvement over previous implementations using the flux hose~\cite{valadares_ondemand_2024, atanasova_insitu_2025}.
-We leverage these new capabilities to demonstrate the direct creation of Fock states and their superpositions by sequentially climbing the JC ladder (Fig.~\ref{fig:fig1}b).
-Furthermore, we achieve state transfer between any two chosen levels of the cavity by using multi-tone pulses and realize arbitrary rotations between them via simple analytical sequences.
-These results form the foundation for universal Fock-basis qudit control and robust quantum information processing using high-dimensional systems.
+As a result, the lifetime of the bosonic mode reaches $T_1 =590\pm40\,\mu\textnormal{s}$ ($Q \sim 2.6\times10^7$) when the transmon is tuned to be dispersively coupled -- more than a two-fold improvement over previous implementations using the magnetic hose~\cite{valadares_ondemand_2024, atanasova_insitu_2025}.
+We leverage these hardware capabilities to demonstrate the direct creation of Fock states and their superpositions by sequentially climbing the JC ladder.
+Furthermore, we demonstrate state transfer between any two chosen energy levels of the cavity using multi-tone pulses and realise arbitrary rotations between them.
+This resonant control scheme can readily be applied to the general class of spin-boson systems, such as opto-acoustic modes coupled to artificial atoms~\cite{bild_schrodinger_2023} or motional degrees of freedom of ions controlled by a spin~\cite{matsos_universal_2025}.
+Thus, our results establish a valuable building block for efficient universal control and quantum information processing using bosonic modes in different physical platforms.

-Our method to achieve universal control of the bosonic mode is based on adiabatically connecting the eigenstates of the resonant JC Hamiltonian to the product eigenbasis of the decoupled circuits~\cite{strauch_resonant_2012}.
-The resonant JC Hamiltonian in the interaction picture is given by
+The resonant control technique explored in this work is based on the theoretical proposal by Strauch~\cite{strauch_resonant_2012}, which adiabatically connects the eigenstates of the resonant JC Hamiltonian to the product eigenbasis of the decoupled circuits.
+It improves upon earlier works~\cite{law_arbitrary_1996,hofheinz2009synthesizing} that rely on sequentially turning on and off the spin-boson coupling.